Key tax and accounting dates for small businesses 2023/24

 Keep financial records (like receipts and bank statements) throughout the year so you can fill out your return accurately.
 Once you file your return and know what you owe, you can pay your outstanding tax.

-Here are the deadlines for filing each and making payments for the 2021/22 tax year.
+Here are the deadlines for filing and making payments for the 2022/23 tax year.

-You can learn more about Self Assessment tax returns at GOV.UK.
+You can learn more about Self Assessment tax return deadlines at GOV.UK.

 When penalties are imposed for late payments

-Typically, if you miss the deadlines for filing or paying Self Assessment taxes, you’ll face penalties.
-You accrue a fine of £100 for filing your return anytime after the deadline up to three months.
-And, you’ll pay more if you file after that.
+Typically, if you miss the deadlines for filing Self Assessment tax returns or paying the tax you owe, you’ll face penalties.
+You accrue a fine of £100 for filing your return anytime up to 3 months after the deadline.
+And you’ll pay more if you file after that.

 You’ll also receive a penalty and be charged interest on any late payments.